trapexit/mergerfs/mkdocs/docs/faq/usage_and_functionality.md

 ## How do I migrate data into or out of the pool when adding/removing filesystems?

-There is no need to do so.
-See the previous questions.
+There is no need to do so. mergerfs is a union filesystem.
+It works **on top** of existing filesystems.
+It does **not** replace them.
+See the previous questions and answers.

 ## How do I remove a filesystem but keep the data in the pool?